molpopgen/fwdpp/README.md

 ###Compiling the examples:

-As of fwdpp 0.2.5, the examples are compiled by syaing "make" after the configure step.
+As of fwdpp 0.2.5, the examples are compiled by saying "make check" after the configure step.

 ###Running the examples: